Red Aurora Borealis rays

 4. Spring and fall are best for spotting the Northern Lights.

-The best time is usually March/April and September/October.
-I would plan a trip to Voyageurs sometime between the last quarter moon and the first quarter moon.
-So right around the new moon, when there is a crescent in the morning sky right on through the evening.
-Make sure that at least part of your trip is planned for dark sky viewing at that time.
+The best times are usually March/April and September/October.
+I would plan a trip to Voyageurs sometime between the last quarter moon and the first quarter moon, right around the new moon, when there is a crescent in the morning sky right on through the evening.

 5. Expect the unexpected.

 Voyageurs is perfect for watching a meteor shower.
 Under those dark skies, you’ll see three times more meteors than I would ever see here in Duluth.
 There are certain showers that are really, really good — very reliable.
-If you go when the moon is not near full, you'll get a great show.
+If you go when the moon is not nearly full, you'll get a great show.

 6. Meteor showers are seasonal.